microsoft/vert-papers/papers/UniTrans/README.md

 All datasets are annotated with 4 entity types: LOC, MISC, ORG, and PER.
 Each dataset is split into training, dev, and test sets.

-All datasets are CoNLL-style and BIO tagging scheme.
-In this repo, we only public some sample of this corpus.
-You can download they from the websites [CoNLL-2003](http://www.cnts.ua.ac.be/conll2003/ner.tgz), [CoNLL-2002](http://www.cnts.ua.ac.be/conll2002/ner.tgz), and [NoDaLiDa-2019](https://github.com/ljos/navnkjenner).
+All datasets are CoNLL-style and BIO tagging scheme.In this repo, we only publish a small data sample to validate the code.
+You can download them from their respective websites: [CoNLL-2003](http://www.cnts.ua.ac.be/conll2003/ner.tgz), [CoNLL-2002](http://www.cnts.ua.ac.be/conll2002/ner.tgz), and [NoDaLiDa-2019](https://github.com/ljos/navnkjenner).
-And put they to the file path `data/conll/ner/${language}/${train_type}.txt`.
+And place them in the correct locations: `data/conll/ner/${language}/${train_type}.txt`.

 ## 📋 Results

-We reports the zero-resource cross-lingual NER results of the proposed UniTrans on the 4 target languages, alongside those reported by prior state-of-the-art methods and those of two re-implemented baseline methods, i.e., Model Transfer and Data Transfer.
+We report the zero-resource cross-lingual NER results of the proposed UniTrans on the 4 target languages, alongside those reported by prior state-of-the-art methods and those of two re-implemented baseline methods, i.e., Model Transfer and Data Transfer.

 |                                                                                  | es        | nl        | de        | no        | Average   |
 | -------------------------------------------------------------------------------- | --------- | --------- | --------- | --------- | --------- |